Double Descent Meets Out-of-Distribution Detection: Theoretical Insights and Empirical Analysis on the role of model complexity: Related work

 \section{Related work}

-\textbf{OOD Detection.} The OOD detection research focuses on two primary directions: supervised and unsupervised approaches.
-We will focus on latter ones, also called post-hoc methods.
+\textbf{OOD Detection.} OOD detection research focuses on two primary directions: Training-based and post-hoc methods.
+We will focus on latter ones.
 These can be categorized based on the essential feature used for the scoring function.
-First, the logit- or confidence-based methods leverage network logits to derive a confidence measure used as an OOD scoring metric \citep{msp,devries2018learning,liu2020energy, huang2021mos,Hendrycks2022ScalingOD}.
-A common baseline for this methods is the softmax score \citep{msp}, which simply uses the model softmax prediction as the OOD score.
-Then, the Energy \citep{liu2020energy} elaborates on it by computing the the LogSumExp on the logits, thus offering empirical and theoretical advantages over the Softmax confidence score.
-Second, feature-based and hybrid methods \citep{mahalanobis,wang2022vim,sun2022outofdistribution,hyperspherical,djurisic2023extremely,ammar2024neco} exploit the model's final representation to derive the scoring function.
-Mahalanobis \citep{mahalanobis} estimates density on ID training samples using a mixture of class-conditional Gaussians based on the feature distributions.
-NECO \citep{ammar2024neco}, on the contrary, leverages the geometric properties of Neural Collapse to construct a scoring function based on the relative norm of a sample within the subspace defined by the Simplex Equiangular Tight Frame (ETF) formed by the ID data. \arturo{Hybrid methods are characterized by the fact that they can be augmented by using the logits as weighting factors on the scoring metrics defined on the features.}
+First, logit- or confidence-based methods leverage network logits to derive a confidence measure used as an OOD scoring metric~\citep{hendrycks2016baseline,devries2018learning,liu2020energy, huang2021mos,Hendrycks2022ScalingOD}.
+A common baseline for this methods is the softmax score~\citep{hendrycks2016baseline}, which simply uses the model softmax prediction as the OOD score.
+Then, Energy~\citep{liu2020energy} elaborates on it by computing the LogSumExp on the logits, thus offering empirical and theoretical advantages over the Softmax confidence score.
+Second, feature-based and hybrid methods~\citep{mahalanobis,wang2022vim,sun2022outofdistribution,hyperspherical,djurisic2023extremely,ammar2024neco} exploit the model's final representation to derive the scoring function.
+Hybrid methods further augments the scoring metrics defined on the features using logits as weighting factors.
+Mahalanobis~\citep{mahalanobis} estimates density on ID training samples using a mixture of class-conditional Gaussians.
+NECO~\citep{ammar2024neco}, on the contrary, leverages the geometric properties of Neural Collapse to construct a scoring function based on the relative norm of a sample within the subspace defined by the ID data.
+Besides OOD detection methods, \citet{fang2024learnability} have used risk formulations closely related to the one we use in this work to study PAC bounds for OOD detection.